DmitryqV/web-rtc-video-chat/README.md

 ### The WRVC
 ## Video Audio Chat on  ✨WebRTC✨

-This project was created to study new technologies.
 This project was developed on the pure enthusiasm of the author.

 ### start app